Isaiah Sykes: College career

 Sykes chose to attend the University of Central Florida after also considering the schools: Arkansas, Memphis, Michigan, and Tennessee.
 In his freshman year, he seemed to have little effect on the success of the program, led by Marcus Jordan and Keith Clanton.
 By the end of his first season, Sykes averaged 4.0 points and 3.3 rebounds per game.
 He logged a season-high 12 points against Furman on December 29, 2010.

 By the end of Sykes's sophomore year, he had made 32 of 33 possible starts in the Knights' regular season schedule.
 He scored at least 20 points in six of these games and also emerged as a huge rebounder, recording six double-doubles.
 He was also named the 2012 UCF Holiday Classic MVP.

-Shortly before he entered his senior year, Sykes considered entering the NBA draft but withdrew his name.
-On February 9, 2013, against East Carolina, Sykes became the NCAA Division I's second player to record multiple triple-doubles in a single season.
-Becoming one of the Conference USA's premier scorers, rebounders, and shot-blockers, he was named to the conference's All-Defensive Team and All-Conference First Team.

-After an exceptionally successful junior year in college basketball, Isaiah Sykes was named to the American Athletic Conference All-League Preseason Second Team.
+After averaging 16 points and 7.5 rebounds per game in his junior year in college basketball, Isaiah Sykes was named to the American Athletic Conference All-League Preseason Second Team.
 During his senior season he averaged 17.2 points per game and scored a career-high 36 points in a victory over the Temple Owls on March 12, 2014.
 The record initiated a win in the opening round of the 2014 American Athletic Conference men's basketball tournament.